About

 Autobiography

 When I was a teenager I would come up with pithy quotes and scribble them down in notebooks like buried treasure.
-I'm not making this up.

 If this were an application essay I would feel compelled to pretend that I always dreamt of becoming a professor who saves the world, and that your approval will contribute to this good purpose.
 In reality, when you're shy and studious academia finds you.
 I'm fortunate to have avoided the laboratory, although I spent several years alone in the darkroom listening to an ipod and sloshing liquids.
 In Boulder for college, Stan Brakhage's orbit unexpectedly introduced me to contemporary art and led to an MFA at UW–Milwaukee.
 (I've gotten over my 16mm purism and my shame enough to upload these films.)
 Then a poetry seminar with Lisa Samuels sparked an essay on Gertrude Stein that landed me at Yale.
 At that point a joint PhD program in Comparative Literature and Film Studies meant that I did not have to choose between French or American literature or film.
 I could do all three.
 I took an abstract theme, punctuation and modernism, for my dissertation (certainly there are other subjects that combine Franco-American Lit & cinema more naturally).
 I've continued to publish work in these areas and consider myself a comparatist.